• Menu

 Do I need an international driver's permit when renting a car in Austria?

 This depends where you come from.
 First of all, you absolutely need a valid driver’s license from your home country.
-If you’re from outside the EU, you may also need to apply for an International Driving Permit (IDP), which are issued for a year at a time.
+If you’re from outside the EU, you may also need to apply for an International Driving Permit (IDP).
 Check the specific requirements for your country by googling your national motoring association and asking them if you need an IDP or not.
 When driving in Austria, make sure to carry both your national license and your IDP (if required) with you at all times.

 Can I rent a car in Austria with a US driver's license?